casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

 ---
-title: Spring Security Filter
+title: Spring Security Filter with OIDC integration for Casdoor
-description: Based on Spring Security Filter, how to use OIDC to connect your application.
+description: This article explains how to use Spring Security Filter to connect your application with Casdoor using OIDC.
-keywords: [OIDC, Spirng Security, Spring Security Filter, Filter]
+keywords: [OIDC, Spirng Security, Spring Security Filter, Filter, Casdoor]
 authors: [wenxuan70]
 ---

-Casdoor can use OIDC protocol as IDP to connect various applications.
-Here, we will use the filter in spring security to integrate casdoor and show you how to connect to the application using oidc.
+Casdoor is an open-source IDP that supports OIDC and various other protocols.
+In this article, we will see how to integrate Casdoor with your application using Spring Security Filter and OIDC.

-## Step1.
-Deploy Casdoor
+## Step 1: Deploy Casdoor

-Firstly, the Casdoor should be deployed.

-You can refer to the Casdoor official documentation for the [Server Installation](/docs/basic/server-installation).

-After a successful deployment, you need to ensure:
+First, you need to deploy the Casdoor server.
+Refer to the [official documentation](/docs/basic/server-installation) for server installation instructions.
+After successful deployment, ensure that:

-- The Casdoor server is successfully running on **<http://localhost:8000>**.
+- The Casdoor server is running at **<http://localhost:8000>**.
-- Open your favorite browser and visit **<http://localhost:7001>**, you will see the login page of Casdoor.
+- You can see the Casdoor login page at **<http://localhost:7001>**.
-- Input `admin` and `123` to test login functionality is working fine.

-Then you can quickly implement a casdoor based login page in your own app with the following steps.
+- You can test the login functionality by logging in with the credentials `admin` and `123`.

+After verifying these steps, follow the steps below to integrate Casdoor with your application.

-## Step2.
-Configure Casdoor application
+## Step 2: Configure Casdoor Application

-1. Create or use an existing Casdoor application.
+- Create a new Casdoor application or use an existing one.
-2. Add Your redirect url (You can see more detials about how to get redirect url in the next section).
+- Add your redirect URL.
+You can find more information about obtaining the redirect URL in the next section.
    ![Casdoor Application Setting](/img/integration/java/spring_security/casdoor_setting.png)
-3. On the certificate editing page, you can see your `Certificate`.
+- Obtain your `Certificate` on the certificate editing page.
    ![Casdoor Certification Setting](/img/integration/java/spring_security/casdoor_certification.png)
-4. Add provider you want and supplement other settings.
+- Add the provider and other settings as needed.

-Not surprisingly, you can get these values on the application settings page: `Application Name`, `Organization Name`, `Redirect URL`, `Client ID`, `Client Secret`, `Certification`.
-As shown above, we will use them in the next step.
+You can obtain the values for `Application Name`, `Organization Name`, `Redirect URL`, `Client ID`, `Client Secret`, and `Certificate` on the application settings page.
+We will use them in the next step.

-Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, you will see the OIDC configure of Casdoor.

-## Step3.
-Configure Spring Security
+## Step 3: Configure Spring Security

-You can customize the settings of spring security filters to process tokens:
+You can customize the settings of the Spring Security filters to process tokens:

 :::caution

-You should replace the configuration with your own Casdoor instance especially the `<Client ID>` and others.
+Make sure you replace the configuration values with your own Casdoor instance, especially `<Client ID>` and the others.

 :::